DevExpress/devextreme-demos/JSDemos/Demos/ColorBox/Overview/description.md

 ## Handle Value Change

-Implement the [onValueChanged]() function to handle the value change when users pick a color out of the drop-down editor.
+Implement the [onValueChanged]() function to handle the value change when users select a color in the drop-down editor.
 To handle the input value change, use the [onInput]() function.